vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 There are a few caveats: not all muscle cells are equal, and not all muscle tissues have the same ability to drive additional cells to increase the overall effectiveness of muscles as a sink.
-To a first approximation, leg muscle is more plentiful and structually more effective at taking up glucose, so increasing leg muscle is good for overall insulin sensitivity.
+To a first approximation, leg muscle is more plentiful and structurally more effective at taking up glucose, so increasing leg muscle is good for overall insulin sensitivity.
 Arm muscle, while important as part of a functional fitness story, is a much less powerful lever for insulin